English Grammar

 Modifiers:

-Modifiers are words that accompany adjectives to provide additional details or nuances.
-Adverbs are common modifiers, and they can indicate the degree, manner, or frequency of the adjective.
+Modifiers are words that are used with adjectives to provide additional details in a sentence.
+Adverbs are considered common modifiers, and they can be used to indicate the degree, manner, or frequency of the adjective.
+For Examples:

 • very happy cat